esculturajerome/rnit-tesda-gatsby/src/pages/programs/index.md

         experience and make them highly competitive in a rapidly changing world of DomRAC.
       objectives:
-        - text:
-            Teach trainees the fundamental knowledge and skills required of a DomRAC technician in the high-demand and high-paying job in DomRAC industry.
+        - text: Teach trainees the fundamental knowledge and skills required of a DomRAC technician in the high-demand and high-paying job in DomRAC industry.
-        - text:
-            Provide a learning environment of close, relevant hands-on experience and meaningful interaction between trainer and trainees instilling values like teamwork, professionalism and work safety among others.
+        - text: Provide a learning environment of close, relevant hands-on experience and meaningful interaction between trainer and trainees instilling values like teamwork, professionalism and work safety among others.
-        - text:
-            Continually strive to provide high level of student satisfaction to produce a consistently high rate of graduates certification and placement through partnership with industries.
+        - text: Continually strive to provide high level of student satisfaction to produce a consistently high rate of graduates certification and placement through partnership with industries.
+      image: /img/technician.svg
     - title: "SHIELDED METAL ARC WELDING NC II GOALS:"
       text: >-
         To produce qualified welders/fabricator with highly employable skills